wolfofalgstreet/HUGE-Fibonacci/README.md

 ```
 ## Linux

-By default, this will produce an executable file called a.out, which can run by typing:
+By default, this will produce an executable file called a.out, which can ran by typing:
 ```c
 ./a.out
 ```

+## Windows'=
+This will produce an a.exe fule, which can be ran by typing:
+'''c
+a.exe
+'''

 ## Linux & Windows
 If you want to name the executable file something else, use: